Hi I’m Shulagh

 What matters more is building a personal relationship with my students where they feel they can be themselves and feel ok about making mistakes in their quest to improve.

-My mission has always been to provide an alternative experience so beginners can build their repertoire and confidence much quicker, and seasoned dancers can get the tools to develop their technique, musicality and style, breaking out of the auto-pilot , repetitive combinations which were embedded – along with bad habits – in the early stages of their journey.
+My mission has always been to provide an alternative experience so beginners can build their repertoire and confidence much quicker, and seasoned dancers can get the tools to develop their technique, musicality and style, breaking out of the auto-pilot , repetitive combinations which were embedded – along with many compensatory bad habits – in the early stages of their journey.

 It’s no secret that I chose to do things differently from the start – I wanted to deliver my lessons with the depth and detail that I found were lacking when I was learning.